axibase/atsd/rule-engine/notifications/aws-api.md

 If the checkbox on the left is disabled, the parameter is fixed and cannot be modified in the rule editor.

-Otherwise, if the checkbox enabled, the parameter is displayed on the 'Web Notifications' tab in the rule editor.
+Otherwise, if the checkbox enabled, the parameter is displayed on the **Webhooks** tab in the rule editor.

 Both fixed and editable parameter values can include placeholders.